Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Introduction

 \section{Introduction}

 Sustainable energy demands the development of new platforms for efficient solar energy conversion.
 The Shockley-Queisser limit constrains the performance of conventional solar cells based on p-n junctions, so alternative approaches are worth exploring.
-One of the most promising alternative sources of photocurrent is the bulk photovoltaic effect (BPVE) that produces photocurrents in materials lacking inversion symmetry and unlike conventional p-n junctions, the generated photovoltage is above the bandgap limit \cite{pal2021bulk, PhysRevB.74.035201}.
+One of the most promising alternative sources of photocurrent is the bulk photovoltaic effect (BPVE) that produces photocurrents in materials lacking inversion symmetry and unlike conventional p-n junctions, the generated photovoltage is above the bandgap limit \cite{pal2021bulk, PhysRevB.74.035201, PRXEnergy.2.013006, PhysRevB.74.035201, PhysRevB.102.121111, PhysRevMaterials.8.025001, PhysRevB.74.035201, PhysRevB.82.235204, PhysRevB.97.241118, PhysRevB.103.144308, PhysRevMaterials.4.064602, PhysRevB.104.245122, pal2021bulk, PhysRevLett.109.116601, doi:10.1126/sciadv.1501524, deJuan2017}.
 BPVE is a second-order nonlinear response, which can be decomposed into a linear photogalvanic effect (LPGE) and a circular photogalvanic effect (CPGE), respectively, based on the linear and circular polarization state of the incident light respectively \cite{PhysRevB.61.5337, PhysRevB.94.035117, PhysRevB.74.035201, PhysRevB.82.235204, PhysRevB.97.241118, PhysRevB.103.144308, PhysRevMaterials.4.064602, PhysRevB.104.245122, pal2021bulk, PhysRevLett.109.116601, doi:10.1126/sciadv.1501524, deJuan2017}.
 The CPGE can be directly related to the Berry curvature of the Bloch bands involved in the optical transition and proportional to the topological charge of the Weyl semimetals \cite{deJuan2017}.
-Microscopically, the shift current (LPGE) originates from the shift of the wave packet of Bloch electrons during interband photoexcitation \cite{doi:10.1126/sciadv.1501524}.
+Microscopically, the shift current (LPGE) originates from the shift of the wave packet of Bloch electrons during interband photoexcitation \cite{doi:10.1126/sciadv.1501524}. {\bs{Therefore, The shift and circular photogalvanic (CPG) current originate from the interband Berry connections and Berry curvature of the Bloch bands during optical transition respectively \cite{PhysRevB.97.241118, PhysRevLett.109.116601, PhysRevB.94.035117}}}.